 Rak Thai the Chinese village on the Myanmar border, north of Mae Hong Son.
 You can spend a night here.
 Rak Thai is unique in North Thailand & can be the highlight of doing the Mae Hong Son Loop.
+The views over the lake at Rak Thai re sensational.
 South of Mae Hong Son are Meo Microwave & Nong Khiew .
 Use the Nong Khiew road to cut across to Mae Chaem, or even use it for a day trip from Mae Hong Son.
 Meo Microwave is a wild steep twisting road that dead ends in a Hmong village on a mountain.
 The views here are spectacular.

 The Long Necks: if you’re doing the Mae Hong Son Loop here’s the Long Neck Story & History on GTR.

 Overnight in Mae Chaem / Mae Sarieng / Mae Hong Son / Soppong / Pai.
 Please yourself.

 Mae Chaem Accommodation

 Mae Sarieng Accommodation

 Rak Thai Accommodation